Creating an Open Network

 Select APs

-- Select specific AP groups: Select Select
+- Select specific AP

-including any AP that is added to the selected AP groups in the future.
-The
+AP added to the selected AP groups in the future.
+The APs not assigned to any

 Select Specific AP Groups

-VLAN-1 is selected.
+which is selected by default.
 Click the

-and select VLAN or pool from the
+and select a VLAN or a pool from the drop-down list.
+Depending on the selection, enter the

-option from the drop-down list. - In the Radio Band option, select one or more of the supported radio bands from the drop-down list for the selected AP group.
+VLAN ID or select a pool from the drop-down list. - Radio Band: Select one or more supported radio bands from the drop-down list for the selected AP group.

 - Click Apply.

-- All APs: Select All APs to
+- All APs: Select

 band from the drop-down list.
 You can choose one or more of the supported radio